Student-athlete Support Grants

 Who is eligible?

-While the majority of the charity’s programmes are focused on beginners and novice student-athletes, this programme aims to identify and support those student-athletes with the highest competitive potential in n academic year.
+While the majority of the charity’s programmes are focused on beginners and novice student-athletes, this programme aims to identify and support those student-athletes with the highest competitive potential in an academic year.
 The number of awards reflects the ratio of the total student-athlete population that might expect to be selected for an grant.
-We expect approximately 1 in every 20 university clubs members, those most eager to develop as athletes and competitors, would benefit from attending the selection event.
+We expect approximately 1 in every 20 university club student members, those most eager to develop as athletes and competitors, would benefit from attending the selection event.

 - We are looking for both existing highly experienced, performance student-athletes, and highly motivated aspiring student-athletes

 - We are looking for male and female student-athletes

 - We are looking for A, B and C class student-athletes (B and C class student-athletes will need to be developing quickly)